 Responsive Design

 Lollypop developer Cédric Bellegarde has shared this short clip hinting at a major design add-on to Lollypop in an upcoming update.
 If you use Windows frequently, you may have noticed how the default Music app, Groove changes its UI to best suit the Window size.
 This is something most apps on Linux lack right now.
-Lollypop Music Player has the looks already and with the responsive design, things are only looking sweeter.
+Lollypop Music Player has the looks already and a responsive design.
 Now that you have installed the music player, what about getting desktop widgets on Ubuntu with music controls and more?

 Read Next: 5 Best Gnome Shell Extensions You Must Check out